MiriGom/AccountingLedger/README.md

 ### Overview
-- I prompt you to enter your full name, so I can welcome you and run the application
+- I prompt you to enter your full name, so I can welcome you and run the application <b>
   ![Image goes here](img.png)

 I just check that the users answer is not empty and that turns the boolean "isRunning" to true